hdShang/arxiv-daily/docs/cs-RO/2025-10-17/papers/251015220v1-lvi-q-robust-lidar-visual-inertial-kinematic-odometry-for-quadruped-.md

 ---
 layout: default
-title: LVI-Q: Robust LiDAR-Visual-Inertial-Kinematic Odometry for Quadruped Robots Using Tightly-Coupled and Efficient Alternating Optimization
+title: "LVI-Q: Robust LiDAR-Visual-Inertial-Kinematic Odometry for Quadruped Robots Using Tightly-Coupled and Efficient Alternating Optimization"
 ---

 # LVI-Q: Robust LiDAR-Visual-Inertial-Kinematic Odometry for Quadruped Robots Using Tightly-Coupled and Efficient Alternating Optimization